 Non-global logarithms are significant obstacles in the study of soft physics at high energy colliders (jet physics, energy flow measurements, hadronization, and so on).
 Therefore it is important to develop a theoretical framework to understand their structure.
 NGLs were first pointed out by Dasgupta and Salam in Ref.
-[412], where they developed a Monte-Carlo algorithm to resum leading-logarithmic(LL) NGLs in the large N_c limit.
-After that work, based on the strong energy ordering limit, Banfi, Marchesini and Smye derived an integral-differential evolution equation that can also resum LL NGLs [413].
-Since then, there has been a great effort to improve the theoretical predictions [414-419], including the sub-leading N_c effects [420-422] and some fixed-order calculations [423, 424].
+[405], where they developed a Monte-Carlo algorithm to resum leading-logarithmic(LL) NGLs in the large $N_c$ limit.
+After that work, based on the strong energy ordering limit, Banfi, Marchesini and Smye derived an integral-differential evolution equation that can also resum LL NGLs [406].
+Since then, there has been a great effort to improve the theoretical predictions [407-412], including the sub-leading $N_c$ effects [413-415] and some fixed-order calculations [416, 417].

-Recently, there have been several developments in this field [425-433].
+Recently, there have been several developments in this field [418-426].
 One example is the effective field theory developed in Ref.
-[427]; this reference was the first to write down the factorization formula for non-global observables and to give an any-order renormalization group evolution equation for NGLs.
+[420]; this reference was the first to write down the factorization formula for non-global observables and to give an any-order renormalization group evolution equation for NGLs.

-As an electron-positron collider, CEPC will provide new opportunities, which can precisely measure NGLs in many observables.
-Figure 2.39 shows the normalized light-jet-mass distribution both at Z-pole (left) and at $250~{\rm GeV}$ (right).
-Green curves are NLL results without NGLs, and red bands are full NLL results with scale uncertainties.
-Ob-
+Figure 2.39: The normalized light-jet-mass distribution both at Z-pole (left) and at 250 GeV (right).
+Green curves are NLL results without NGLs, and red bands are full NLL results with scale uncertainties